Acute lymphoblastic leukemia: Environmental

 The environmental exposures that contribute to the emergence of ALL are contentious and a subject of ongoing debate.

-High levels of radiation exposure from nuclear fallout is a known risk factor for developing leukemia.
+High levels of radiation exposure from nuclear fallout are a known risk factor for developing leukemia.
 Evidence whether lesser radiation, as from x-ray imaging during pregnancy, increases the risk of disease remains inconclusive.
 Studies that have identified an association between x-ray imaging during pregnancy and ALL found only a slightly increased risk.
 Exposure to strong electromagnetic radiation from power lines has also been associated with a slightly increased ALL risk.
 This result is questioned as no causal mechanism linking electromagnetic radiation with cancer is known.

 High birth weight (greater than 4000 g or 8.8 lbs) is also associated with a small increased risk.
-The mechanism connecting high birth weight to ALL is also not known.
+The mechanism connecting high birth weight to ALL is also unknown.

 Evidence suggests that secondary leukemia can develop in individuals treated with certain types of chemotherapy, such as epipodophyllotoxins and cyclophosphamide.